A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Early African Hunter Books

-The early African hunter books are by sportsmen whose hunting careers took place mainly in the 1800s.
-These hunters were attracted to the adventure and limitless African gamefields and hunted purely for sport or for skins and ivory for themselves.
+The early African hunter books are by sportsmen whose hunting careers took place mainly in the late 1800s and early 1900s.
+These hunters were attracted to the adventure and limitless African gamefields and hunted mostly elephants for their living.
 There may be some cross-over with the books of the great African explorers...for example, Sir Samuel Baker was a tremendous big game hunter but best known for his Lake Albert and Nile basin expeditions.
+You will find all Samuel Baker's books under the African Exploration book category.

 William Charles Baldwin